- Word count: No minimums but posts typically run between 250-800 words. Please stay under 800 words.

 The more honest and vulnerable you can be about your struggles and victories, the more readers will be inspired by and empathetic to your story!Back

 - Your full post with a working title.
-Please send this within the body of an email or in a word document.
+Please send this within the body of an email.

-- Any relevant images for your post (please send as separate files, not pasted within a doc) with links to original source if you do not own the image rights.
+- Any relevant images for your post (please send as separate files, not pasted within a doc).
+Please only send images that you own.

-- Your brief bio (less than 120 words) with links to your website, Facebook, and Twitter pages.
-Please put any relevant links in brackets like this: [http://facebook.com/MindBodyGreen].
+- Your brief bio (less than 120 words) with links to your website, Facebook, Pinterest and Twitter pages.
+Please put any relevant links in brackets like this both in your bio, and in the piece: [http://facebook.com/MindBodyGreen].
+Please DO NOT hyperlink.

-- A headshot or photo of you to use for you bio.
+- A headshot or photo of you to use for your bio.

 - All of the above can be sent to email@example.com.